Washington State Off-Grid Laws: An In-Depth Guide

 Qualifying As a Farm in Washington State

-Land in Washington State is very expensive, so property taxes can be extraordinarily high.
-However, under theWashington Open Space Taxation Act (Ch.
+Land in Washington State is costly, so property taxes can be extraordinarily high.
+However, under the Washington Open Space Taxation Act (Ch.
 84.34 RCW, qualifying farmers have their land taxed on its current use.
 Open spaces and timberlands are also taxed at their use value.

 To qualify as a farm in Washington State:

-• Properties 20 acres or more: The land is primarily devoted to farming purposes or enrolled in the Federal Conservation Reserve program
+• Properties 20 acres or more: The land is primarily devoted to farming purposes or enrolled in the Federal Conservation Reserve Program

-• Properties of 5 to 20 acres: Gross income of at least $200 per acre or $1,500 per year for three of the five previous calendar years from date of application.
+• Properties of 5 to 20 acres: Gross income of at least $200 per acre or $1,500 per year for three of the five previous calendar years from the date of application.

 You’ll need to apply for an assessment, usually with the County Assessor.
 See this agricultural tax guide for more.
 Washington State also has many other tax exemptions for farmers, which you can read about here.